Fill out Form 4506-T, Request for Transcript with Instafill.ai

 Name Match on Line 1a

-The AI ensures that the name provided on line 1a of the Request for Transcript of Tax Return form matches the name on the tax return exactly.
-In cases of a joint return, it confirms that the first name listed is the same as the first name on the joint tax return.
-This validation is crucial to prevent any discrepancies that may arise due to name mismatches, which could lead to processing delays or errors in retrieving the correct tax transcript.
+Ensures that the name provided on line 1a of Form 4506-T accurately matches the name listed on the tax return.
+In cases of a joint return, the software confirms that the name appearing first on the tax return is the one entered on the form.
+This validation is crucial to maintain consistency and avoid processing errors due to name discrepancies.

 2